DavidMac94/Python-Exercises/README.md

 When no results are displayed, page counter shows page '1 of 0'.
 If an attendee is added with a registered email address then the old record will be deleted (the user may want a warning before proceeding).

+ATM:
+The ATM program simulates an ATM.
+Account information is stored in a json file called ATMaccounts.
+After entering correct ID/PIN combo, the user can withdraw cash, transfer between accounts (main and savings), view balances and change their pin.
+All actions update their account info immediately and transactions will only go through if enough money is in their account.
+Balances are stored in integer amounts to stop any floating point errors.
+Users may withdraw/transfer any value up to £999.99.